 These days thanks to advanced innovations in the dental world, Root Canal Treatment is a very simple and painless procedure.
 It involves removal of the infected tissue and replacement with a filling material that blocks the canals to prevent further infections from occurring.

-At, the Perfect Smile Studios we use cutting edge technology to create a treatment process that is quick, effective and efficient.
+We use cutting edge technology to create a treatment process that is quick, effective and efficient.
 All the instruments and materials we use to perform this procedure are known for their ease of application and comfort.

 For more information about how we carry out our Root Canal Treatment, find out more here.